Mental Health Awareness Month: A Tip a Day from A Therapist

 DMV Black Therapist | DMV Christian Therapist

-1. Regular or persistent discouragement in a perceived area of need.
+1. Regular or persistent discouragement in a perceived or actual area of need.

-2. You notice significant changes in the person.
+4. You notice sudden changes in the person.
+While people grow and change and that is a healthy thing, sudden changes in a person can be a key indicator that therapy is needed.
 The person does not seem like themselves.
-While people grow and change, sudden changes in a person can be a key indicator that therapy is needed.

 mental health Tip 9